durgeshanalyst/Sales_insight_SQL/README.md

    - Find insights
    - Fork to this repositery
    - Add file and (keep file name as yourname.sql)
-   - VIOLA !!
+   - Voila !!
 You did it.
 ## Introduction
 This README file serves as a guide for analyzing a dataset containing transaction data.
 The data is structured with columns for transaction ID, product ID, spending, and transaction date.